david-why/palettette/README.md

 - G: The variable index to receive the parameter (0 to 255).
 - B: The function index (0 to 255).

+### 105. Try

+Starts a try block that catches the next error thrown.

+Parameters:
+- G: Unused.
+- B: The variable to store the thrown error code (0 to 255).

 ### 122. Return

 Returns from a function previously Called.